 Staff supervising during periods when children are outside of their classroom / room environment will use the same strategies when dealing with behaviour.
+1-2-3 Magic will be followed by all staff.
 However, sanctions and rewards may differ slightly to accommodate the nature of the session and facilities available.
+Time out alternatives (TOA) for children who have reached a '3' may be more suitable.
 Posters displaying the school rules and consequences are displayed around the school as prompts for children, staff and parents.